 TFSAs are flexible compared to RRSPs to achieve short or medium-term goals.
 But RRSPs are strictly long-term vehicles that maximize your retirement savings tax-free over time.

 You can probably save more through RRSP, but strict rules are attached, especially on making withdrawals.

-However, if possible, you should have both an RRSP and a TFSA account in order to enjoy the benefits of the two accounts and complements their shortcomings.
+However, if possible, you should have both an RRSP and a TFSA account to enjoy the benefits of the two accounts and complement their shortcomings.